dverdin/writings/2018-Hackathon-report.md

 It was organized by Marc Chantreux, from RENATER, and hosted by the Strasbourg university.

 ## Attendees
 Here is the list of the attendees and their main areas of expertise (in last name - or handle - alphabetical order).

  - [Marc Chantreux](https://github.com/eiro) (RENATER): Perl expert, listmaster, Perlude creator
  - [Luc Didry](https://github.com/ldidry) (Framasoft): Framasoft listmaster, Sysadmin, Perl expert and experienced free software manager
- - Mathieu Durero (French young researchers confederation) ; "The noob": Mathieu is an experienced listmaster but didn't know anything about Perl or Ansible prior to the hackathon.
+ - [Mathieu Durero](https://github.com/mdrditarthur) (French young researchers confederation - CJC): "The noob": Mathieu is an experienced listmaster but didn't know anything about Perl or Ansible prior to the hackathon.
 His "naive" - though thoughtfull - input has been very valuable during the three days.
  - [François Menabe](https://github.com/fmenabe) (Strasbourg University): Sysadmin, Ansible expert
  - [Racke](https://github.com/racke) (Linuxia.de): Debian package developer, member of the Dancer2 community, Linux and Perl expert
  - [Olivier Salaün](https://github.com/salaun-urennes1) (Rennes university): Sympa creator, Devops expert,